MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

-Containers are a technology for packaging and running Windows and Linux apps across diverse environments on-premises and in the cloud.
+Containers are a technology for packaging and running Windows and Linux applications across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
-Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand.
+Containers start and stop quickly, making them ideal for apps that need to rapidly adapt to changing demand.
 The lightweight nature of containers also make them a useful tool for increasing the density and utilization of your infrastructure.

 ![Graphic showing how containers can run in the cloud or on-premises, supporting monolithic apps or microservices written in nearly any language.](media/about-3-box.png)

-Microsoft helps you develop and deploy applications in containers:
+Microsoft helps you develop and deploy apps in containers:

 - <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
 You can also [run containers natively on Windows Server](../quick-start/set-up-environment.md?tabs=Windows-Server).
 - <strong>Develop, test, publish, and deploy Windows-based containers</strong> using the [powerful container support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), which includes support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies; or with [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker), which supports most of the same technologies.